 Making a bootable RMD

 The Avaya 1 GB installation Compact Flash (CF) card ships pre-formatted and bootable.
 However, if the CF card does not boot, or you want to create a replacement card, you can make it bootable by performing the following Procedure.
+The required format is FAT16.

 Creating a bootable Call Server software CF card